92CMDiego/Project_FIFA21/README.md

 ## 4. Improving the model.
 We try different changes in the model.
 Our final model contains the following changes:
-- We don't discard any of the features because of low correlation.
+- We don't discard any of the features based on correlation.
 - We include a new numerical feature: "wage".
 - We obtain the following metrics. **R2 score(train): 0.899.
 R2 score(test): 0.893.
 MAE: 1.695.
 MSE: 4.842.
 RMSE: 2.200.**